mohitsc/NRDC-EE-model/README.md

 Have an electric gas water heater (data collected by climate zone)
 Selection of “Single Family”, “Townhouse, Duplex, Row House” and “Apt Condo 2-4 Units”

+BIG ASSUMPTION: TOTAL NUMBER OF WATER HEATERS REMAINS THE SAME

 --------------------------------------------------------------------------------------------------------------------------------------
 Saturation data
 CLASS 2012: Efficiency Factor distribution of each CZ